 Folding Your Flag to Prevent Wrinkles

-Properly folding your American flag is not just a matter of tradition; it's a practical approach to storing your American flag properly and preventing wrinkles.
-The customary triangle fold, achieved by folding the flag in half lengthwise twice and then folding it in triangles from the striped end to the union, minimizes creases and ensures the flag remains compact.
+Properly folding your American flag is not just a matter of tradition; it's a practical way to store it and prevent wrinkles.
+The customary triangle fold, achieved by folding the flag in half lengthwise twice, then folding it into triangles from the striped end to the union, minimizes creases and keeps the flag compact.
 Storing the flag in a dry, cool place away from direct sunlight further protects it from damage when not on display.

 Suitable Storage Solutions to Protect the Flag

-A breathable cotton storage bag or an acid-free paper are ideal options to consider.
+There are best practices for storing an American flag to prevent wear, fading, or deterioration over time.
+A breathable cotton storage bag or acid-free paper is an ideal option to consider.
 These materials protect the flag from dust, moisture, and pests without trapping humidity, which could lead to mold or mildew damage.
 For long-term storage, avoid plastic bags or containers that can trap moisture.
 Ensuring a proper storage environment is key to maintaining the flag's integrity over time.

 Best Practices for Displaying Your Flag Outdoors